AdamTuraj/EOS-3D/JOURNAL.md

 Hours worked: **5**
 Total hours on project: **20**

-Here’s a more polished and engaging version of your text:

 ### Computational Fluid Dynamics

 With the latest changes in place, it was finally time to put the design through CFD analysis.
 Having never used CFD software before, I knew this would be a challenging process.